 Liyuan Theatre lies in the heart of Beijing's former Xuanwu District located south from Tiananmen Square.
-The area used to serve the lower class as one of the districts of the old imperial city and it's famous for being the birthplace of Peking Opera.
+Vibrance of the area has it's roots from the old imperial city; famous for being the birthplace of Peking Opera.

 The facilities of the theatre are inside the historical Qianmen Jianguo Hotel which was built after the foundation of The People's Republic of China in 1956 and later renovated in 2002.
 The theatre has hosted classic Peking Opera performances since 1999 with it's grand opera hall that can fit up to a thousand visitors.
 The hall has brought up the atmosphere through design and decorations similar to old Beijing opera theaters.
 These decorations include walls aligned with chinese couplets and calligraphy, opera masks and Chinese folding screens (pingfeng).

 Liyuan Theatre, located in Qianmen Jianguo Hotel can be accessed by subway at Hufangqiao Station on line 7.
-The theatre building is located close to the metro exit.
+Building is located a short walk from the metro exit C.